-PLEASE NOTE THAT THIS IS A VOUCHER WHICH WILL BE DELIVERED TO YOU BY EMAIL TO YOUR MAILBOX WITHIN 24 HOURS AND WHICH WILL NEED TO BE EXCHANGED FOR THE MUSEUM PASS IN CENTRAL PARIS (All Instructions will be clearly marked on the voucher).
+PLEASE NOTE THAT THIS IS A VOUCHER WHICH WILL BE DELIVERED TO YOU BY EMAIL TO YOUR MAILBOX WITHIN 24 HOURS AND WHICH WILL NEED TO BE EXCHANGED FOR THE MUSEUM PASS IN CENTRAL PARIS (All Instructions will be marked on the voucher).
 ORDERS PLACED FRIDAY AFTERNOON OR OVER THE WEEK-END WILL BE EMAILED ON MONDAY.
 PLEASE NOTE THAT NO EMAIL DELIVERIES WILL TAKE PLACE ON BANK HOLIDAY DAYS.

 Please note that the Paris Museum Pass doesn't include access to temporary exhibitions or conference visits.

-Most museums and monuments are free of charge for children under 18 and EU residents under 26 (To claim their free entry EU citizens will need to queue up at each museum and show their passport at the ticket desk.
+Most museums and monuments are free of charge for children under 18 and EU residents under 26 (to claim their free entry EU citizens will need to queue up at each museum and show their passport at the ticket desk.
 Children under 18 accompanied by an adult holding a Paris Museum Pass can go to the fast track entry with the adult.
 Some museums are free for all children under the age of 18.
 Check our list of museums to ascertain if the specific museums you wish to visit are free for children under 18).
 Museums and monuments are usually closed on Monday or Tuesday, 1st January and 1st May.

 The 'queue-cutter' aspect of the pass cannot always be guaranteed in certain sites operating an access system that requires the production of a free ticket or when there are security checks in place or limited regulated access for security reasons.

-The central Paris exchange point is open daily from 09:00 to 18:00, except on the 24th and 31st December when it's open from 11:00 to 16:00, and 25th December and 1st January when it is closed.
+NB: The central Paris exchange point is open daily from 09:00 to 18:00, except on the 24th and 31st December when it's open from 11:00 to 16:00, and 25th December and 1st January when it is closed.
 It is located near the Opera Garnier, and the nearest Metro stop is 'Havre-Caumartin' or RER stop 'Auber'.